-12. November 30: Digital Capitalism
+12. November 28: Digital Capitalism

-- Texts: Alice Marwick, Status Update: Celebrity, Publicity, and Branding in the Social Media Age, Ch.
-5, "Lifestreaming: We Live in Public." - Evgeny Morozov, "The Death of the Cyberflâneur," The New York Times, February 4, 2012. - Shoshana Zuboff, "Big Other: Surveillance Capitalism and the Prospects of an Information Civilization," Journal of Information Technology 30 (2015): 75-89. - Emily Hund & Lee McGuigan, "A Shoppable Life: Performance, Selfhood, and Influence in the Social Media Storefront," Communication, Culture & Critique (2019): 18-35.
+Texts: Alice Marwick, Status Update: Celebrity, Publicity, and Branding in the Social Media Age, Ch.
+5, "Lifestreaming: We Live in Public."

+Evgeny Morozov, "The Death of the Cyberflâneur," The New York Times, February 4, 2012.

+Shoshana Zuboff, "Big Other: Surveillance Capitalism and the Prospects of an Information Civilization," Journal of Information Technology 30 (2015): 75-89.

+Emily Hund & Lee McGuigan, "A Shoppable Life: Performance, Selfhood, and Influence in the Social Media Storefront," Communication, Culture & Critique (2019): 18-35.

-13. December 7: The Politics of Global Shopping
+13. December 5: The Politics of Global Shopping

-- Texts: Zygmunt Bauman, "Exit Homo Politicus, Enter Homo Consumens" in Citizenship and Consumption, eds., Kate Soper and Frank Trentmann.
-Times, May 26, 2020. - Daniel Miller, "Could Shopping Ever Really Matter" in The Shopping Experience, eds., Pasi Falk and Colin Campbell. - Michele Micheletti, "The Moral Force of Consumption and Capitalism: Antislavery and Anti-sweatshop," in Citizenship and Consumption, eds., Kate Soper and Frank Trentmann.
+Texts: Zygmunt Bauman, "Exit Homo Politicus, Enter Homo Consumens" in Citizenship and Consumption (2008), eds., Kate Soper and Frank Trentmann.

+Daniel Miller, "Could Shopping Ever Really Matter" in The Shopping Experience, eds., Pasi Falk and Colin Campbell.

+Michele Micheletti, "The Moral Force of Consumption and Capitalism: Antislavery and Anti-sweatshop," in Citizenship and Consumption (2008), eds., Kate Soper and Frank Trentmann.

-Wal-Mart: The High Cost of Low Price (Greenwald, 2005).
+Walmart: The High Cost of Low Price (Greenwald, 2005) (stream on Youtube; click on "Browse Youtube" when you open hyperlink).